efecarranza/aave-helpers/src/bridges/README.md

 Callable on Mainnet to finish the withdrawal process.
 Callable 30-90 minutes after `bridge()` is called and proof is available via API.

+`function exit(bytes[] calldata burnProofs) external;`

+Callable on Mainnet to finish the withdrawal process.
+Callable 30-90 minutes after `bridge()` is called and proof is available via API.
+This function takes an array of proofs to do multiple burns in one transaction.

 `function withdrawToCollector(address token) external;`

 Callable on Mainnet.
 Withdraws balance of held token to the Aave Collector.